 - Dog Tail & Ears: Communicating Emotions

 How Do I Understand My Dog?
 Body Language Definition

 Most people can intuitively understand the basics of dog body language and recognize when their pooch is happy, scared or angry.
 After all, dogs are very expressive, both verbally and nonverbally!

-However, human and dog body language are very different.
+However, human and dog body languages are very different.
 Postures, facial expressions, and movements that we interpret as one thing can mean something else to your pooch.
 By definition, dog body language consists of various different aspects, including: